acceleratedscience/omgui-frontend/readme/file-formats.md

 In addition to molecule-related data, this format also allows us to store user-generated data like notes and labels.

-No visualization data is stored directly into this format, as it can easily be calculated on the fly based on the InChI or SMILES string.
+No visualization data is stored directly into this format, as it can easily be calculated on-the-fly based on the *InChI* or *SMILES* string.

 ```jsonc
 {